Tyrer Cuzick Model Australia, Book Your Breast Cancer Test Today

 Environmental and Lifestyle Considerations in Breast Cancer Risk

 While the Tyrer-Cuzick model doesn’t directly factor in environmental exposures or lifestyle habits, these elements are increasingly recognised as contributors to breast cancer risk.
 For example, exposure to endocrine-disrupting chemicals (EDCs) found in plastics and personal care products may impact hormonal balance.
 Similarly, smoking and a high-fat diet have been linked to higher risk levels.
-Addressing these factors through conscious lifestyle choices can complement the insights gained from risk assessment models.
+Addressing these factors through conscious lifestyle choices can complement the insights gained from the Tyrer Cuzick risk assessment calculator.

 How Risk Factors Interact